lightning/bolts/02-peer-protocol.md

 The close protocol is designed to avoid any failure scenarios caused by fee disagreement, since each side offers to pay its own desired fee.

 If one side has less funds than the other, it may choose to omit its own output, and in this case dust MUST be omitted, to ensure the resulting transaction can be broadcast.

+The corner case where fees are so high that both outputs are dust is addressed in two ways: paying a low fee to avoid the problem, or using an OP_RETURN (which is nver "dust").

 Note that there is usually no reason to pay a high fee for rapid processing, since an urgent child could pay the fee on the closing transactions' behalf.